-A student will be notified by the Registrar and placed on academic probation when he or she cannot meet the above-described GPA for one module.
+Academic Probation: Criteria for Placement Process A student will be notified by the Registrar and placed on academic probation when he or she cannot meet the above-described GPA for one module.
 For Financial Aid purposes SAP is measured at the end of each payment period and a student placed on academic probation will be considered to be making satisfactory progress.
 If the GPA is unsatisfactory for an additional module, the student will be placed on a second probation and allowed a maximum of two months to bring his/her cumulative grade point average to 73 or be terminated.
-Removal of academic probation requires that a student maintain satisfactory academic progress for at least one module.
+Academic Probation Removal: Time period Effects of meeting/not meeting Times placed Removal of academic probation requires that a student maintain satisfactory academic progress for at least one module.
 A student may be placed on academic probation a maximum of two times in an academic year before dismissal occurs.
-Students who are placed on a probation and/or termination status for failure to maintain satisfactory academic progress may appeal.
+Academic Appeal Process: Students who are placed on a probation and/or termination status for failure to maintain satisfactory academic progress may appeal.
 A written statement describing the extenuating circumstances must be submitted to the School Director.
 The director will determine the date of re-entry, if applicable.